Battle of Ramillies: Battlefield

-The battlefield of Ramillies is very similar to that of Blenheim, for here too there is an immense area of arable land unimpeded by woods or hedges.
+The battlefield of Ramillies is very similar to that of Blenheim: here too there is an immense area of arable land unimpeded by woods or hedges.
 Villeroi's right rested on the villages of Franquenée and Taviers, with the river Mehaigne protecting his flank.
 A large open plain, about 2 km wide, lay between Taviers and Ramillies, but unlike Blenheim, there was no stream to hinder the cavalry.
 His centre was secured by Ramillies itself, lying on a slight eminence which gave distant views to the north and east.
 The French left flank was protected by broken country, and by a stream, the Petite Gheete, which runs deep between steep and slippery slopes.
 On the French side of the stream the ground rises to Offus, the village which, together with Autre-Eglise farther north, anchored Villeroi's left flank.
 To the west of the Petite Gheete rises the plateau of Mont St. André; a second plain, the plateau of Jandrenouille – upon which the Anglo-Dutch army amassed – rises to the east.